Here are five things I’ve done to make extra money in the past.How do you make extra money? What things have you done over the years?

 2. Bar Work

 I had never really considered bar work until I found out a friend of mine was buying our local pub.
 I was looking for extra money, he was looking for staff and it fitted in well around my other job.
 I was on gap year when I started but I never went to uni, I much preferred making my money through my two jobs and doing some freelance writing on the side.
-I finally stopped working there in October 2010 after almost three years but I still do the odd shift occasionally when the landlord needs me to – it is a win/win for both.
+I finally stopped working there in October 2010 after almost three years but I did do the odd shift occasionally when the landlord needed me to up until 2014- it was a win/win for both.

 This is one that I haven’t done for quite some time but it did bring in a lot of cash when I was doing it.
 I only ever really babysat for my neighbours children but I was paid handsomely for the privilege -I could watch what I wanted on the TV, eat what I wanted from the kitchen and if any problems arose, I could call them (or grab my parents from next door if needed).
 I never stepped out of line though – I barely ate from the kitchen or anything like that – as I wanted to keep the job.
 I used to get £40+ per babysitting shift which isn’t far off what my (qualified childcare professional) friends were earning.

 4. Leaflet delivering

 I only did this a couple of times as it was quite tiring and was a one-off idea by my former boss, however it was good money (when I got it!).
 The pub I worked in had just been taken over by my friend and he wanted to promote that it was under new ownership so had some leaflets printed up which I then delivered with some help from my friends (who I paid from my cut).
 Unfortunately, my friend left it up to someone else to pay me and I ended up having to go to my friend anyway to get the money I was owed.

 This is now included as part of my freelance services but once upon a time I used to help friends and family proofread their work.
 I never charged them for it but they would often give me a little something which definitely helped when cash-strapped.